Updating your theme version - Introduction

-At Eight, the team are constantly working on ways to improve our themes by adding and optimizing features.
-When an update is made, a new version of the theme is created by us and is made available to you to download.
+At Eight, the team is constantly working on ways to improve our themes by adding and optimizing features.
+When an update is ready, a new version of the theme is created by us and is made available to you to download.

-Updating your theme is a great way to ensure that you are getting the most out of the theme you have paid for.
+Updating your theme is the best way to ensure that you are getting the most out of the product you have paid for.
 In updated theme versions:

 ✅ New features may have been added.